 Instant Pot Quinoa is so quick and easy to make, plus it’s nearly hands-off!
 You will love this method of cooking quinoa if you’re a pressure cooker user.
 Try it today!

 Am I getting predictable with these Instant Pot recipes?
 I just love that thing, I can’t help myself!
 If you guys haven’t made quinoa in your Instant Pot, now is the time!

-It’s a great building block of so many recipes!
-And the Instant Pot makes it perfectly!
+Quinoa is a great building block for so many recipes and the Instant Pot makes it perfectly!
 You’re going to love quinoa, whether you make it plain or dress it up with cilantro and lime (my fave!).

 How to Make Instant Pot Quinoa:

 It’s so easy!
 Here are the simplified steps, but as always, scroll down for the complete printable recipe.

 - Rinse quinoa in a fine mesh strainer until water runs clear.

 - Place quinoa in the Instant Pot insert and add salt, water, and 1/2 teaspoon oil (I like avocado or olive oil).